 How to watch Summerlin South in the Little League World Series

-Summerlin South rolled to a 16-1 victory in its first game of the Little League World Series and will return to action Friday at Williamsport, Pennsylvania.
+Summerlin South has won its first two games in the Little League World Series at Williamsport, Pennsylvania.
+The Nevada team has outscored its opponents 21-4.

-Summerlin South will return to action Friday in the Little League World Series at Williamsport, Pennsylvania.
+Summerlin South puts its 12-0 postseason record on the line when the Nevada team meets Irmo, South Carolina, at noon Monday in the Little League World Series at Williamsport, Pennsylvania.

-The Nevada team, representing the Mountain Region, will play Northwest Region champion Bonney Lake/Sumner of Washington.
+Summerlin South, the Mountain Region champion, is 2-0 in the modified double-elimination tournament.
+The team defeated Clarendon Hills, Illinois, 16-1 on Wednesday, then held off Bonney Lake, Washington, 5-3 on Friday.

-Summerlin South is coming off a 16-1 victory over Clarendon Hills, Illinois, on Wednesday in its first game.
-The team is 11-0 in the postseason.
+Irmo, the Southeast Region champion, blanked Braintree, Massachusetts, 13-0 in its only game.

 How to watch: